Karl Heinrich Emil Becker: Career

 On 8 April 1940, just one day before the invasion of Denmark and Norway (Operation Weserübung), Becker committed suicide.
 Becker had been depressed for months, as he had been heavily criticized by Hitler and others for shortfalls in munitions production.
-Becker's suicide was covered up by a State funeral on 12 April 1940.
+Becker's suicide was covered up by a State funeral on 12 April 1940, personally attended by Hitler, followed by interment in the Berlin Invalidenfriedhof cemetery.